scraggo/comparing-javascript-test-runners/README.md

 As you can see, all the frameworks are incredibly robust for most testing needs.
 However, if you picked one at random, it might not work for a specific use case.
 It's not an easy choice, but here's how I'd break it down:

-- AVA is recommended if you want a fast, easy to configure, and minimalist aesthetic framework with no globals.
-You don't need hierarchical `describe` blocks and you want to support a smaller project.
-- Mocha is recommended if you want your tests to run in any environment.
+- 🏅Mocha is recommended if you want your tests to run in any environment.
 It's incredibly community-supported and is extend-able with your favorite 3rd-party packages.
 Using `mocha-parallel-tests` would give you a speed advantage.
-- Jest is recommended if you want a popular framework that has everything built in with very little configuration necessary.
+- 🏅Jest is recommended if you want a popular framework that has everything built in with very little configuration necessary.
 It's the jack-of-all-trades of test runners.
 It has a delightful command line experience.
 Finally, it's an excellent pair with React.
+- 🏅AVA is recommended if you want a minimalist framework with no globals.
+AVA is fast, easy to configure, and you get ES-Next transpilation out of the box.
+You don't want hierarchical `describe` blocks and you want to support a smaller project.

 ## Conclusion